-42. WFP will leverage its CBT operation to promote the financial inclusion of refugees.
-Under the general food assistance (GFA) activity, there will be a gradual transition from the use of WFP-owned accounts to mobile money, which is the only refugee-owned account model presently authorized by the Central Bank of Jordan.
+42. WFP will leverage its CBT operation to promote the financial inclusion of refugees, a key enabler for.
+Under the refugee sustainable solutions agenda.
+With regard to general food assistance (GFA) activity, there will be a gradual transition from the use of WFP-owned accounts to mobile money, which is the only refugee-owned account model presently authorized by the Central Bank of Jordan.
 Electronic cards will serve as an alternate solution for beneficiaries who cannot access mobile money.